 Located at Skólavörðustígur 19, the association was started about 4 decades ago, when a few Icelandic women joined to form a unit to promote and grow the Icelandic knitting business.
 Although a store, this association gives you an insight into the popular textile of Iceland and for FREE. (purchases additional)

 Admire Reykjavík’s Street art & murals

 Reykjavík’s lanes and walls are painted in beautiful murals and tags.
-We learnt that the graffiti and the murals are actually commissioned and locals really enjoy them.
-True to that, as tourists we actually enjoyed Reykjavik’s street art, it didn’t seem like a property abuse, like it does in other cities.
+We learned that the graffiti and the murals are actually commissioned and locals really enjoy them.
+True to that, as tourists we actually enjoyed Reykjavik’s street art, it didn’t seem like property abuse like it does in other cities.

 The murals added a hip and a vibrant feel to this capital city.
 Some of our favorites include

 - Street in front of Joe and Juice at Laugavegur street